corda/corda/docs/source/running-the-demos.rst

   ``Database connection url is              : jdbc:h2:tcp://10.18.0.150:56736/node``

   You can use the string on the right to connect to the h2 database: just paste it into the `JDBC URL` field and click *Connect*.
-  You will be presented with a web application that enumerates all the available tables and provides an interface for you to query them using SQL.
+  You will be presented with a web application that enumerates all the available tables and provides an interface for you to query them using SQL

 - The committed states are stored in the ``NOTARY_COMMITTED_STATES`` table.
-Note that the raw data is not human-readable, but we're only interested in the row count for this demo.
+Note that the raw data is not human-readable, but we're only interested in the row count for this demo

 Bank Of Corda demo
 ------------------